Book Review of “Fall of Poppies: Stories of Love and the Great War” by various authors.

 Again, this isn’t to say that the other stories here are in any way inferior, but to write about them all would make this review too long, and these were my favorites.
 I’ll certainly be on the lookout for other works by Willig and Kerrigan, as well as keep all of the other authors in mind for future reads.
 This is also going on my permanent bookshelves, since I’m certain I’ll be reading these stories again and again (probably for the 100th anniversary of the end of WW1).
 In short, this is a marvelous collection of short stories, and I highly recommend it, with a full five out of five stars!

-“Fall of Poppies: Stories of Love and the Great War” is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), iTunes, the website eBooks.com (where you can buy the collection or each of the stories separately), The Book Depository (free worldwide delivery), new or used from Alibris, or used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
+“Fall of Poppies: Stories of Love and the Great War” is available (via these affiliate links) from Amazon, Kobo Books (USA, Canada & Australia), iTunes, the website eBooks.com (where you can buy the collection or each of the stories separately), The Book Depository (free worldwide delivery), new or used from Alibris, or used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
 I would like to thank author Heather Webb for sending me a copy of this book in exchange for a fair review.